Kotlin/kotlinx.serialization/docs/topics/serialization-polymorphism.md

 ## Closed polymorphism in Kotlin serialization

-Closed polymorphism ensures that all possible subclasses are known at compile-time, making it a reliable and predictable approach for serializing and deserializing polymorphic data structures.
+A class hierarchy is considered to use closed polymorphism when all possible subclasses are guaranteed to be known at compile-time.
+This makes it a reliable and predictable approach for serializing and deserializing polymorphic data structures.
 The best way to serialize closed polymorphic classes is to use [`sealed classes`](#serialize-closed-polymorphic-classes), which restrict subclassing to the same file.

 Kotlin Serialization is fully static by default, where the structure of encoded objects is based on their compile-time types.
 This means that only the properties defined in the static type are serialized, even if the object is initialized with a subclass at runtime.

-Let's look at an example where an `open class Project` has a `name` property, and its subclass `class OwnedProject` adds an `owner` property.
-Although the `data` variable is initialized with an instance of `OwnedProject` at runtime, its compile-time type is `Project`.
-As a result, only the properties of the `Project` class are serialized:
+When serializing open classes, only the properties of the base class are serialized, and any additional properties in subclasses are ignored:

 ```kotlin
 // Imports the necessary libraries